kaavehh/udacity-deep-learning/README.md

 # udacity-deep-learning
 The solutions to the assignments of the Udacity's Deep Learning course.
+I am a beginner; therefore, if you find any problems, please inform me.